grz0zrg/fsynth/documentation/mk/docs/tutorials/sounds_import.md

 Once the sound is converted to an image, several actions are available by clicking on the resulting image thumbnail, see *images import* section for the actions details.

+Many sounds can be imported at the same time, Fragment will convert them to images one by one.

 ## Import settings

 The audio import settings which can be found in the import dialog are the settings associated to the audio analysis process (overlap-add STFT processing) which perform the conversion of audio data to pixels data (spectogram), tweaking the various settings can give a wide range of different spectogram with varying re-synthesis quality